Intervue/Data-structures-algorithms-for-interviews/README.md

 - Most problems involving strings can be taken as S(i,j), either we compare last characters then if equal it gets converted to i-1,j-1 or we take min or max of i,j-1 and i-1,j
 - Somtimes if the problem is already a table, you need to reverse engineer it to find the min number of ways to do something.
 Example create a new table and start from the very bottom and construct the solution updwards.
 Answer in that case will be the cell 0,0
+- If a string and its reversal have a common subsequence, then definately that common subsequence is going to be a palindrome
+- Whenever a problem is given involving string, check if LCS can be used
+- Whenever a generic problem is given check if it is becoming a fibonacci series or a form of it.

 # Topic0: Programming Questions